 2) Predictive Analytics and Engagement Software

 Oftentimes higher education institutions have difficulty identifying students that may be at-risk or struggling with challenges both inside and outside of the classroom.
-Predictive analytic software, such as Aviso Retention’s Predict, allows colleges to accurately measure and determine why students may be struggling and, most importantly, if they are at risk of not completing their courses and persisting to the next term.
-Engagement software, such as Aviso’s Engage software can then give academic support staff an easy way to reach out to at-risk veteran students, identify the issues that may prevent them from succeeding, and help develop strategies to address those issues.
+Predictive analytic software, such as Watermark Student Success & Engagement (formerly Aviso Predict), allows colleges to accurately measure and determine why students may be struggling and, most importantly, if they are at risk of not completing their courses and persisting to the next term.
+Engagement software, such as Watermark Student Success & Engagement (formerly Aviso Engage), can then give academic support staff an easy way to reach out to at-risk veteran students, identify the issues that may prevent them from succeeding, and help develop strategies to address those issues.

-Columbia College, after collaborating with Aviso and implementing engagement strategies, was able to proactively identify and provide proper support for their veteran students -- which helped them to achieve 83% course completion and 94% credit completion for veteran and military students.
+Columbia College, after collaborating with Watermark (formerly Aviso Retention) and implementing engagement strategies, was able to proactively identify and provide proper support for their veteran students -- which helped them to achieve 83% course completion and 94% credit completion for veteran and military students.

 3) Success Coaching

 It is widely accepted that engaged students are more likely to reach academic success.
 Student Success Coaches are an important way that colleges can support student veterans.
 By building and nurturing relationships with veteran students, success coaches can help identify issues that the veteran might be facing within and outside of the college setting and offer solutions or connections for how to resolve those issues.

 Glindemann highlights how Columbia College’s Veterans Services team works closely with the Student Success team.
 “We partner on a variety of student retention initiatives that can include directing students to internal and external resources as needed.
 We also meet with individual students to help mentor them.
 On one past occasion, the Student Success team came to the Veteran Services team and shared with them that a student was struggling with getting to class, concentrating, and food for sustenance.”